LorenzoPegorari/GSoC25-report/README.md

 - **Improve MOOSE**: Improve the API MOOSE, partiularly creating links that allow a simple access to `libged`'s internal functions (the library that contains all GED-related functions)
 - **Create a qged-like GED console for arbalest**: Designing a `QWidget` console that supports command execution, comand completion, object names completion and command history.
-- **Uniform the GUI across different OSs**: Rework the `Qt Style Sheets` in order to make the GUI appear the same on all OSs (focusing on Windows and Linux).
+- **Uniform the GUI across different OSs**: Rework the `Qt Style Sheet` in order to make the GUI appear the same on all OSs (focusing on Windows and Linux).
 - **Add support for changing themes at runtime**: Make it so that the light/dark themes can be switched without having to close and reopen the application.
 - **Revert the personalized title bar**: Go back to using the standard Qt title bar, in order to make arbalest more portable and easier to maintain.